oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 The Status List Issuer may increase the size of a Status List if it requires indices for additional Referenced Tokens.
 It is RECOMMENDED that the size of a Status List in bits is divisible in bytes (8 bits) without a remainder, i.e. `size-in-bits` % 8 = 0.

 The Status List Issuer may chunk its Referenced Tokens into multiple Status Lists to reduce the transmission size of an individual Status List Token.
 This may be useful for setups where some entities operate in constrained environments, e.g. for mobile internet or embedded devices.
 The Status List Issuer may chunk the Status List Tokens depending on the Referenced Token's expiry date to align their lifecycles and allow for easier retiring of Status List Tokens, however the Status Issuer must be aware of possible privacy risks due to correlations.

+## External Status Issuer

+If the roles of the Issuer of the Referenced Token and the Status Issuer are performed by different entities, they must align on the key and trust management as described in [](#key-management).
+This scenario may be necessary or useful if a use case requires that revocations of Referenced Tokens are managed by a different entities, e.g. for regulatory or privacy reasons.

+## External Status Provider for Scalability

+If the roles of the Status Issuer and the Status Provider are performed by different entities, this may allow for greater scalability, as the Status List Tokens may be served by operators with greater resources, like CDNs.
+At the same time the authenticity and integrity of Token Status List is still guaranteed, as it is signed by the Status Issuer.

 ## Status List Formats